-Article 1.1 Scope
+Article 1.1

-- 1. These Rules and Regulations apply to the examinations (tentamens) and final examinations (examens) of the degree programme Liberal Arts & Sciences: Global Challenges of Leiden University, hereafter referred to as: the degree programme.
-They also apply to the Minor: Sustainability, Climate change and Food referred to as: the minor; where the rules for the minor deviate from the rules applicable to the main degree programme, it will be explicitly specified. - 2.
-The template Rules and Regulations of Leiden University have been established in Dutch and English.
-Should there be any unexpected differences between the two versions, the Dutch version prevails and takes precedence in terms of explaining the provisions.
+- These Rules and Regulations apply to the examinations (tentamens) and final examinations (examens) of the degree programme Liberal Arts & Sciences: Global Challenges of Leiden University, hereafter referred to as: the degree programme.
+They also apply to the Minor: Sustainability, Climate change and Food referred to as: the minor; where the rules for the minor deviate from the rules applicable to the main degree programme, it will be explicitly specified. - The template Rules and Regulations of Leiden University have been established in Dutch and English.
+In the event of differences between the two versions, the Dutch version will prevail.